dzbeck/attack_to_cve/updated-methodology.md

 This methodology establishes a starting point for vulnerability reporters and researchers to standardize the way they describe vulnerability data.
 Generally, mapping vulnerabilities to ATT&CK techniques (identifying exploit method and impacts) involves one or more of the following activities:

 - **Consider Common Vulnerability Types** - vulnerabilities based on the same weakness (e.g., CWE-79: cross-site scripting) will often have the same ATT&CK mapping.
 The [Common Vulnerability Types](#common-vulnerability-types) section includes a list of common vulnerability types and their associated VIDs.
-- **Identify Exploit Method** - Vulnerabilities of the same type can often be exploited in many different ways.
-However, vulnerability details can lead to identification of a specific exploit method.
-The [Exploit Methods](#exploit-methods) section includes a list of exploit methods based the type of vulnerable object and the attack entry point.
+- **Identify Exploit Method** - Vulnerabilities of the same type can often be exploited in different ways.
+However, details of the vulnerability can lead to identification of a specific exploit method.
+The [Exploit Methods](#exploit-methods) section includes a list of mappings based the type of vulnerable object and the attack entry point.
 - **Identify Techniques Using Keywords** - While many vulnerabilities can be mapped to ATT&CK using the common vulnerability types table, many more vulnerabilities require a custom mapping.
 In these cases, keywords in the vulnerability's description can be used to identify the ATT&CK techniques associated with its exploit method and impact components.
 Details are given in the [Keyword-based Mapping](#keyword-based-mapping) section.

 Example mappings, [Methodology Notes](#methodology-notes) and [References](#references) are included below.

 ### Common Vulnerability Types

-Vulnerabilities of the same type will often have the same or similar technique mappings. **Table 1** lists the most common vulnerability types based on CWE, which are taken from [[1]](#1) (see the *Top 25 most dangerous CWE codes as reflected in CVEs 2018-2022* graphic), as well as the best known types in [CWE-699 (Software Development)](https://cwe.mitre.org/data/definitions/699.html) and [CWE-1000 (Research Concepts)](https://cwe.mitre.org/data/definitions/1000.html).
+Vulnerabilities of the same type will often have the same or similar technique mappings. **Table 1** lists the most common vulnerability types based on CWE, which are taken from [[1]](#1) (see the *Top 25 most dangerous CWE codes as reflected in CVEs 2018-2022* graphic), as well as the best known types in the [CWE-699 (Software Development)](https://cwe.mitre.org/data/definitions/699.html) and [CWE-1000 (Research Concepts)](https://cwe.mitre.org/data/definitions/1000.html) views.

 To map a vulnerability using **Table 1**, identify the CWE associated with the vulnerability and review the corresponding row to determine whether the mapping applies.
 If options are listed for a component, read the notes in the table and the technique descriptions on the ATT&CK website to select the most appropriate.
 In some cases, the reader will be directed to identify the exploit method using the [Exploit Methods](#exploit-methods) section and impacts using the [Keyword-based Mapping](#keyword-based-mapping) section.